QuiltServerTools/DeltaLogger/README.md

 - `/dl inspect` Whack a block or container to see recent interactions with the target.
 - `/dl inspect <pos>` Shows database records for the block position provided.
 - `/dl search <args>` Builds a database query with the parameters specified
-- `/dl sql (block|transaction) <query>` Runs a query on the database with the SQL specified.
-Only available in a development environment

 ## Support